This document answers frequently asked questions (FAQs) about NetApp Cloud Volumes Service for Google Cloud.

 What is the performance impact of SMB Signing?

 SMB Signing has a detrimental effect upon SMB performance.
 Among other potential causes of the performance degradation, the digital signing of each packet consumes additional client-side CPU.
 In this case, Core 0 appears responsible for SMB, including SMB Signing.
-A comparison with the non-multichannel sequential read throughput numbers in the previous section shows that SMB Signing reduces overall throughput from 875 MiB/s to approximately 250 MiB/s.
+A comparison using the CVS-Performance service type with the non-multichannel sequential read throughput numbers from the sequential I/O section shows that SMB Signing reduces overall throughput from 875 MiB/s to approximately 250 MiB/s.

 Capacity management FAQs